• Home

 Fandoms are united as a community because of the power of story.
 Mixing story and community has helped fandoms across the world feed thousands of hungry children, donate countless books, build schools, register voters, disrupt online hate speech, and save lives by coordinating natural disaster response and providing mental health crisis support.
 A donation to the Random Acts non-profit is made with each book purchase to promote random acts of kindness.

 The CU Alzheimer's and Cognition Center offers clinical care and clinical research through a collaboration between the University of Colorado and the UC Health System.
-The Center uses a team approach with laboratory research scientists and neurology clinicians all working collaboratively on the science and treatments of neurodegenerative diseases.
-For more information visit https://medschool.cuanschutz.edu/alzheimer/clinic.
+The Center uses a team approach, known as coordinated care, with laboratory research scientists and neurology clinicians all working collaboratively on the science and treatments of neurodegenerative diseases.
+Dr Holden is the director of the Memory Disorders Clinic at the CU Alzheimer's & Cognition Center that treats dementia patients.
+Visit https://medschool.cuanschutz.edu/alzheimer/clinic.for more information about the clinic.

 The University of Colorado School of Medicine in partnership with UC Health has created the Adult Neurodevelopmental Disabilities Clinic as a compliment to the work with children at Children's Hospital Colorado.
 The clinic offers coordinated health care for adults with developmental disabilities and support for their families.
 For more information visit https://www.cumedicine.us/specialties/neurodevelopmental-disabilities-neurology .